Giants vs. Pirates Player Props Betting Odds

-The San Francisco Giants host the Pittsburgh Pirates at Oracle Park on Monday at 5:05 PM ET.
-Those looking to place a player prop wager can find odds for Bryan Reynolds and others in this game.
+Player prop bet options for Bryan Reynolds and others are listed when the San Francisco Giants host the Pittsburgh Pirates at Oracle Park on Tuesday at 9:45 PM ET.

 Bet on this matchup or its props with DraftKings!